-An itchy mouth is a common symptom of viral or fungal infections.
+An itchy mouth may be a symptom of viral or fungal infections.
 It also frequently occurs during allergic reactions.

 Itchiness within the mouth can range from mild to severe, depending on the underlying issue.

 In this article, we explore the causes of an itchy mouth.
 We also describe treatment options, strategies for prevention, and when to see a doctor.

 Several conditions can cause itchiness within the mouth, including the following:

 Oral allergy syndrome (OAS) is a type of food allergy that affects the mouth, lips, tongue, and throat.
 It occurs in people with pollen allergies.

 Proteins in specific foods can be very similar to proteins in certain pollens.
 In a person with OAS, the body reacts to proteins in these foods as though they were proteins in pollen allergens.
 This misidentification could result in a new allergic reaction or cause existing allergy symptoms to intensify.

 According to the American Academy of Allergy, Asthma & Immunology, OAS affects 50–75% of adults who are allergic to birch tree pollen.

 Tingling and itching in the mouth are among the most common symptoms of food allergies, according to a 2015 small-scale review.